caltechlibrary/irdm_harvester/README.md

 ## Known issues and limitations

-CaltechAUTHORS in InvenioRDM is still in development, and will likely change.
+While this approach should work for any InvenioRDM repository, it has only been tested on CaltechAUTHORS.
+If you're interested in using this with a different repository reach out as we would be happy to make it a bit more flexible.

 Publishers use a wide variety of urls for licenses.
-We are currently adding variabts to the license.csv file, which is a custom file that connects urls to the InvenioRDM license names.
+We are currently adding variants to the license.csv file, which is a custom file that connects urls to the InvenioRDM license names.
 It is almost certainly incomplete.

 ## Getting help